CrunchyData/postgres-operator/docs/content/installation/other/_index.md

 ---

-Though the years, we have built up several other methods for installing the PostgreSQL Operator.
+Though the years, we have built up several other methods for installing the PGO.
 The next few sections provide some alternative ways of deploying the PostgreSQL Operator.
 Some of these methods are deprecated and may be removed in a future release.